This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Shipping, taxes, and discount codes are calculated at checkout

-Nestled in the East Azerbaijan province of Iran, the town of Heriz has become a renowned center for Persian rug weaving.
-Rug making here isn’t merely a craft; it is a centuries-old tradition passed down through generations.
-Each rug reflects cultural aesthetics, personal creativity, and ancestral motifs, making every piece a one-of-a-kind masterpiece.
+Nestled in the East Azerbaijan province of Iran, the town of Heriz has become renowned for its durable and artful rugs.
+Rug making here isn’t merely a craft—it’s a centuries-old tradition passed down through generations.

 The Heritage of Persian Heriz Carpets

-A detailed Samad Khani Heriz rug from the Rug the Rock Collection, featuring an intricate medallion design.
+A Samad Khani Heriz rug from the Rug the Rock Collection, featuring an ornate central medallion and rich colors.

-The Unique Handkerchief Patterns (Cheshni) in Persian Heriz Rugs
+The Unique “Handkerchief” Patterns (Cheshni) of Heriz Weaving

 Characteristics of Heriz Rugs

-A Persian Gorevan Heriz rug from the Rug the Rock Collection, showcasing a bold corner-medallion pattern.”
+A Persian Gorevan (Goravan) Heriz rug from Rug the Rock Collection

-A Persian Gorevan Heriz from the Rug the Rock Collection, with a bold-medallion style.
+A Gorevan Heriz from the Rug the Rock Collection, showing a bold medallion and corner pattern.

 A Samad Khani Design Heriz rug from the Rug the Rock Collection, featuring a semi circular semi geometric medallion and intricate borders.